matthewferr/happysadimgclassifier/README.md

 # happysadimgclassifier
- Convolutional neural network that identifies images as happy or sad
+ Convolutional neural network model that identifies images as happy or sad

- Uses the 1st page of images from the google searches 'happy' and 'sad' as datasets
+ Uses the 1st page of images from the google searches 'happy' and 'sad' as datasets partitioned into training, validation, and testing datasets.

  Tensorflow, Keras, Matplotlib, OpenCV, Jupyter